MikoZ321/resat/README.md

 * Collect data from different sensors.
 * Encode the data to an onboard micro-SD card.
 * Transmit the data via Lo-Ra to the ground station.
-* Ensure that the parachute compartment (along with the parachute and blades) is released via servo.

 ![Flowchart of the onboard program flow](./schematics/softwareExecutionPath.png)